jlewicki/tree_state_machine/README.md

 ```

 Note that `start` accepts an optional `StateKey` that indicates an initial current state.
 The state
-machine will use the path from the root to the node with this key, instead of callling
+machine will use the path from the root to the node with this key, instead of calling
-`initialChild`, when determining which states to enter when starting.
+`initialChild`, when determining the initial path.

 ## Message processing